State of emergency extended to continue B.C.’s COVID-19 response

 The B.C. government has formally extended the provincial state of emergency, allowing Mike Farnworth, Minister of Public Safety and Solicitor General, to continue to use extraordinary powers under the Emergency Program Act to support the Province’s COVID-19 pandemic response.

-The state of emergency is extended through the end of the day on Sept.
-15, 2020, to allow government to continue to take the necessary actions to keep British Columbians safe and manage immediate concerns, such as recent outbreaks in some areas of the province.
+The state of emergency is extended through the end of the day on June 23, 2020, allowing government to continue to take the necessary steps to keep British Columbians safe.

 Actions taken in the previous two weeks to support British Columbians include:

-The extension of the provincial state of emergency is based on recommendations from B.C.'s health and emergency management officials.
-Farnworth made the original declaration on March 18, 2020, the day after Dr. Bonnie Henry, provincial health officer, declared a public health emergency.
+The extension of the provincial state of emergency is based on recommendations from B.C.’s health and emergency management officials.
+Farnworth made the original declaration on March 18, 2020, after Dr. Bonnie Henry, provincial health officer, declared a public health emergency the previous day.

 - Declarations of provincial states of emergency may be issued by the minister responsible under the Emergency Program Act.